-Use consistent colours
+Use consistent colors

 Make sure you have enough paint to do a given job.
-Paint colour can actually vary between cans (even if they are actually the same) so you should make sure that you use the same can for the project you are working on.
+Paint color can actually vary between cans (even if they are actually the same) so you should make sure that you use the same can for the project you are working on.

 Push as you paint